Differentially Private Wireless Federated Learning Using Orthogonal Sequences

 A few remarks about \alg are now in order.

-\begin{remark}[Advantages over the channel inversion method] Compared with the widely investigated channel inversion-based AirComp design, \alg does not require CSIT for uplink communications, which greatly reduces the communication overhead.
+\begin{remark}[Advantages over the channel inversion method] Compared with the widely studied channel inversion-based AirComp design, \alg does not require CSIT for uplink communications, which greatly reduces the communication overhead.
 This is especially attractive for Internet-of-Things (IoT) applications with massive devices.
-Moreover, in SISO systems, the maximum uplink transmit power of each user in the channel inversion-based methods is usually limited by the worst channel gain, and the received SNR of the global model and the efficiency of power amplifiers (PAs) will significantly decrease, if one of the client channels experiences deep fading \cite{TV:05}.
-Thanks to the orthogonality of spreading sequences, \alg allows the transmit power to be independent of channel realizations, and thus avoids increasing the dynamic range of the transmit signal, which dramatically improves the power efficiency of PAs. \end{remark}
+Moreover, in SISO systems, the maximum uplink transmit power of each user in the channel inversion-based methods is usually limited by the worst channel gain.
+As a result, the received SNR of the global model and the efficiency of power amplifiers (PAs) will significantly decrease, if one of the client channels experiences deep fading \cite{TV:05}.
+Thanks to the orthogonality of spreading sequences, \alg allows the transmit power to be independent of small-scale fading channel realizations, and thus avoids increasing the dynamic range of the transmit signal, which improves the power efficiency of PAs. \end{remark}

-\begin{remark}[Leverage full channel degrees of freedom] As mentioned before, real modulation cannot leverage full degrees of freedom of complex channel $h_k$.
-To address this limitation, we can borrow the idea of \cite{sery2020analog}.
-Specifically, the fading channel between each client and the BS can be written as where $\tilde h_k\triangleq |h_k|\in \mathbb{R}_+$ and $\phi_k\triangleq\angle h_k\in[0, 2\pi)$ represent channel amplitude/gain and phase, respectively.
-For a given $x_{k}^i$, client $k$ transmits symbol $x_{k}^i e^{-j\phi_k}$, where $e^{-j\phi_k}$ is the phase correction term as suggested in \cite{sery2020analog}.
+\begin{remark}[Leverage full channel degrees of freedom] As mentioned before, real modulation cannot exploit full degrees of freedom of the complex channel.
+To address this limitation, we can borrow the idea of \cite{sery2020tsp}.
+Specifically, the fading channel between each client and the BS can be written as where $\tilde h_k\triangleq |h_k|\in \mathbb{R}_+$ and $\phi_k\triangleq\angle h_k\in[0, 2\pi)$ represent channel amplitude (gain) and phase, respectively.
+For a given $x_{k}^i$, client $k$ transmits symbol $x_{k}^i e^{-j\phi_k}$, where $e^{-j\phi_k}$ is the phase correction term as suggested in \cite{sery2020tsp}.
 Hence the received signal at the BS can be written as

-By phase correction, the imaginary part of $h_k$ is projected to the real domain and the full channel gain can be leveraged without losing any other advantages of \algg.
-We note that just as in \cite{sery2020analog}, this approach requires each client $k$ to have the channel phase information $\phi_k$, which is weaker than requiring the complete CSIT $h_k$ but stronger than the standard \algg. \end{remark}
+By phase correction, the imaginary part of $h_k$ is projected to the real domain and the full channel gain can be leveraged without sacrificing any other advantages of \algg.
+We note that same as in \cite{sery2020tsp}, this approach requires each client $k$ to have the channel phase information $\phi_k$, which is weaker than the complete CSIT $h_k$ but stronger than the standard \algg.